vbochenin/vbochenin.github.io/_posts/2022-10-14-when-im-using-jmh.md

 One I've used is `GCProfiler`.
 The profiler calculates memory allocations and garbage collections during benchmark execution.
-Statistics it shows, I'm interested in, is `gc.alloc.rate (MB/sec)` and `gc.alloc.rate.norm (B/op)`
+The statistics it shows that I'm interested in are `gc.alloc.rate (MB/sec)` and `gc.alloc.rate.norm (B/op)`.
 `gc.alloc.rate` shows how much memory the benchmark occupies during the trial, but `gc.alloc.rate.norm` is about how much memory was allocated during single benchmark execution.

-Having investigation results in mind, I may assume that less memory the application allocated, less GC pressure and less data application is storing in cache.
+With the results of the investigation in mind, I can assume that the less memory the application allocates, the less GC pressure and the fewer data the application caches.

-Warning: the assumption is fair only for the issue above because the investigation showed application is duplicating data it may never use.
+Warning: this assumption is only fair for the above issue because the investigation showed that the application duplicates data it may never use.

-So I've ended up with the following plan:
+So I've come up with the following plan:
 - write benchmarks for suspicious methods
 - run benchmarks with GCProfiler and get some numbers
-- improve code or fix the issue
+- improve the code or fix the problem
 - run the benchmark again
-- analyze numbers
+- analyze the numbers
 - repeat until successful

 ``` java
 public class TypeEnumerationAllocationBenchmark {